 Test How Much You Can Improve Your Web Vitals by Deferring Offscreen Images

-If you want to test whether it's worth deferring offscreen images on your page before you change the code on your live site, you can use DebugBear's Auto Experiment feature.
+If you want to test whether you should defer offscreen images on your own site before changing the live code, you can use DebugBear's Auto Experiment feature.

 It allows you to run pre-configured experiments for DebugBear's web performance recommendations, such as Lazy Load Offscreen Images, and then compare the performance results of the live page and the experiment.